 Proof: 94

-The Story: Milam & Greene created this award-winning bourbon by collecting ingredients from across America: corn from Texas and Oregon, barley from Wyoming, as well as Milam & Greene’s proprietary yeast recipe from Kentucky.
+The Story: Milam & Greene created this award-winning bourbon by collecting ingredients from across America: corn from Texas and Oregon, barley from Wyoming, and Milam & Greene’s proprietary yeast recipe from Kentucky.

 As an independently owned and operated company, Milam & Greene’s Triple Cask Straight Bourbon makes for a perfect one to sip on National Bourbon Day.